zhangm365/clickhouse-docs/docs/en/guides/example-datasets/new-york-taxi-data/index.md

 ---
+title: "New York taxi data"
+description: "Data for billions of taxi and for-hire vehicle (Uber, Lyft, etc.) trips originating in New York City since 2009."
 slug: /en/getting-started/example-datasets/nyc-taxi
-sidebar_label: New York Taxi Data
-sidebar_position: 2
-description: Data for billions of taxi and for-hire vehicle (Uber, Lyft, etc.) trips originating in New York City since 2009
 ---

 import Tabs from '@theme/Tabs';